Skip to content

 • Group node — contains a sub-model, behaves as one node externally - group icon

-• Linked node — imported from a model file - link icon - or a bundle - padlock icon
+• Linked node — imported from another model file - link icon - or a bundle - padlock icon

 node typesnode types